keshavkd/ProteinStructurePrediction-FYP/README.md

 Import FYPGUI onto **Eclipse**.

+Remember to change the _theDirectory_ variable to the corresponding directory to where you've placed the _"Python Classifiers" folder.

 Run **__"ControlPane.java"__** for the GUI Window.

 Paste a protein sequence __(Length: 20 to 1231)__ and click either __Predict__ or __Predict All__ to get results.